Semipredicate problem: Multivalued return

 Many languages allow, through one mechanism or another, a function to return multiple values.
-If this is available, the function can be redesigned to return a boolean value signalling success or failure, in addition to its primary return value.
-If multiple error modes are possible, the function may instead return an enumerated return code (error code) in addition to its primary return value.
+If this is available, the function can be redesigned to return a boolean value signalling success or failure, along with its primary return value.
+If multiple error modes are possible, the function may instead return an enumerated return code (error code) along with its primary return value.

 Various techniques for returning multiple values include: